Reeve Electric Association Plant

 The Reeve Electric Association Plant, now known as the REA Power Plant Museum, is a historic structure located near Hampton, Iowa, United States.
 In the 1930s only 10% of rural homes and farms in the United States had electricity.
 The first mention of rural electrification in Hampton came in March 1936.

 Are you interested in getting a high line by your farm to enable you to have electricity on your farm?
 The federal government has made arrangements to finance this program for all interested farmers.
 To secure this aid we must have enough farmers in the county who are interested to make the construction of the line practical and to organize a cooperative to carry on the work.
-In order to get some idea of the amount of interest in this project we would like to have each farmer who would like to see this work started send us a card telling us the location of his farm and if possible the names of any neighbors who are interested.
+To get some idea of the amount of interest in this project we would like to have each farmer who would like to see this work started send us a card telling us the location of his farm and if possible the names of any neighbors who are interested.
 As soon the weather and roads permit we will have a series of meetings at which time we will have a representative of the federal government present to discuss the program with you.